11679-hub/11679/README.md

 #### 3. Testing

-3. 1 Test our pre-trained FCENet models on the DVD dataset.
+3. 1 Test our pre-trained FCENet models on the DVD dataset with different noise levels (2,4,6).
 The results will be saved in 'code/results'.

 ```shell
 python test.py --gpu_id=0 --sigma=2